Korean Fried Cauliflower

 Add the remaining raw cauliflower to the batter, and stir to coat them.
 Fry the remaining cauliflower as you did the first batches, sprinkling them with salt as they come out of the oil.

 While the cauliflower fries, prepare the sauce.
-In a bowl, whisk together the gochujang, soy sauce, rice wine vinegar and sesame oil.
+In a small saucepan whisk together the gochujang, soy sauce, rice wine vinegar and sesame oil.
 Next, stir in the ginger and light brown sugar and whisk until combined.
-Last, fold in the finely sliced spring onions.
+Last, stir in the finely sliced spring onions.
+Bring the sauce to a boil over medium heat, and let it simmer for 3-4 minutes.

 Transfer the fried cauliflower to a bowl.
-Pour the sauce in, and toss the cauliflower for 1-2 minutes to evenly coat it in the sauce.
-Only add the sauce when you’re ready to serve and eat the cauliflower, as it becomes less crispy the longer it sits in the sauce.
+Pour the sauce over, and toss it cauliflower for 1-2 minutes to evenly coat it in the sauce.
+Only add the sauce when you’re ready to serve and eat the cauliflower, as it becomes less crispy as it sits.

 Serve the cauliflower topped with sesame seeds, sliced spring onions and coriander.